-Stanley Kubrick’s debut feature.
+Stanley Kubrick’s feature debut.
 During an unnamed conflict, four soldiers crash-land in enemy territory and confront the horrors of war.
 According to the IMDb, Kubrick disowned the film, comparing it to “a child’s drawing on a fridge.”
 Fair enough, if said child possesses Kubrick’s potential.

 Despite these flaws, Fear and Desire proves worth watching.
-At only an hour and two minutes, it requires a small investment.
+Running just an hour and two minutes, it requires a small investment.
 And for those who aspire to greatness, seeing (perhaps) the greatest formal master’s early work may offer inspiration.
 Kubrick didn’t emerge fully formed, he needed practice and time.